tuminoid/kisakone/doc/upgrade/upgrade_to_20141005.md

 ================================

 We need to alter two tables.

+--

 Upgrade script will read your database settings from `config.php`, no changes required.

 1. Check `upgrade.sql` for intended SQL changes.
-2. While in this upgrade directory, run `php -f upgrade.php`
+2. While in this upgrade directory, run `php upgrade.php`

 It should print no output on success.
-If you find errors, you likely have some conflicting changes on your system or have migrated this patch before.